janlelis/debugging/README.md

 require 'debugging/all'
 ```

-Instead of requiring all debugging functions, it is possible to require only one function, e.g:
+Instead of requiring all, you can also require only one function, e.g:

 ```ruby
 require 'debugging/q'